NJ21st Editorial Policy

 Most NJ21st pieces blend reporting and commentary — what we refer to as news-magazine style journalism.
 While grounded in fact, our editorial voice may be clear and unapologetic, especially on matters where transparency or ethics are at stake.

 When an article includes substantial opinion or argument, it is labeled accordingly.
-Opinion pieces and editorials (Community Voices) are clearly labeled and reflect the views of their authors, not necessarily those of NJ21st as an organization.
+Opinion pieces and editorials, including Community Voices, reflect the views of their authors and not necessarily those of NJ21st as an organization.

 Community Voices